 Exercise is important for your physical and mental well-being.
 Evidence indicates that aerobic exercise can reduce levels of depression in SAD patients, particularly when paired with light therapy.

-During the last year, I’ve become obsessed with Obé Fitness and it’s had an enormously positive impact on my mental health.
+During the last several years, I’ve become obsessed with Obé Fitness and it’s had an enormously positive impact on my mental health.
 If you register over at Obé with coupon code MEGHAN50 it’s free for your first week without any obligation and if you decide to continue, you’ll get the first month at 50% off.

 Of course, any physical activity you enjoy will help you beat the winter blues – walking, yoga, swimming, dancing, indoor cycling, etc. Whatever you can make into a habit will provide benefit.